petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/data-removal.md

 {bdg-secondary}`Available 7.4+`

-Use the Data Removal tool to erase unnecessary application data that's accumulated over time.
-Data for publications and expired journal articles can be removed with the tool.
+Use the Data Removal tool to erase unnecessary application data that may accumulate over time, such as expired journal articles and publication previews.

 To remove data,